pgMemento/pgMemento/README.md

 The procedure loops over each row that was affected by the given transaction.
 What is important here are the orders of events and audit_ids.
 The youngest table events need to be reverted first (`ORDER BY event_id DESC`).
-For each event dropped rows need to processed in ascending order because the oldest row (the one with the lowest audit_id) needs to be inserted first.
-Updated and inserted rows need to be processed in descending order (so the biggest audit_id comes first) like the table events in order to not violate foreign key constraints.
+For each event dropped rows must be processed in ascending order because the oldest row (the one with the lowest audit_id) has to be inserted first.
+Updated and inserted rows must be processed in descending order (so the biggest audit_id comes first) in order to not violate foreign key constraints.

 The query looks like this: